Paratron/mesa/README.md

 This CMS aims to be a easy to use, yet flexible CMS that helps building simple to complex websites while providing a clear, understandable UI for the people who need to maintain the website in the end.

-It should enable developers to actually build the website with the editor they are used to and structure it the way they are used to instead of combining it together from pre-defined content elements, given by the CMS.
+Other CMS force a developer to build a website from pre-created content blocks in a certain way the system dictates.
+Mesa goes a different way and enables the developer to use the editors he is used to and structure their websites in their own, preferred way.

 The CMS also aims to deliver the following features: